Dr. Colleen Anne Dell is well known for her work on Animal Assisted Interventions.

-Beck, A., Berber, B., McKenzie, H., Thorlakson, J., Dell, C., Keeping-Burke, L. (in press).
+Beck, A., Berber, B., McKenzie, H., Thorlakson, J., Dell, C., Keeping-Burke, L. (2022).
 “Perceptions and Experiences of Health Care Professionals and Staff with Animal-Assisted Interventions in Health Care Settings: A Systematic Review Protocol of Qualitative Evidence”.
 JBI Evidence Synthesis.

 Williamson, L., Dell, C., Chalmers, D., Cruz, M., De Groot, P. 2021.
 "Strengthening Zooeyia: Understanding the Human-Animal Bond between Veterans Living with Comorbid Substance Use and Posttraumatic Stress Disorder and their Service Dogs.”.Human Animal Interaction Bulletin.
 10(2), 20-47.